-Security of Confidential Client Data
+1. Security of Confidential Client Data

-Data Privacy Regulations
+2. Data Privacy Regulations

-Many in the legal profession have shared their weariness about cloud migration due to the potential legal implications stemming from data privacy regulations at the core of that apprehension.
-Over time, many countries have implemented laws governing the flow of information and usage of cloud, for example, they may limit what type of data can leave the country and many regions may have their own ethical standards pertaining to cloud usage that may impact an organizations reputation if not met so be sure to speak to your cloud provider and share any concerns you may have.
+Legal professionals have long been wary about a move to the cloud environment with specific concerns about data privacy regulations at the core of that apprehension.
+Over time, many countries have implemented laws governing the flow of information and usage of the cloud.
+For example, a specific jurisdiction may limit what type of data can leave the country, while other regions may have their own ethical standards pertaining to cloud usage that may impact an organization's reputation if not met so be sure to speak to your cloud provider and share any concerns you may have.

-Fear of Handing Over Control
+3. Fear of Handing Over Control

 Handing over critical business applications and data is a major fear for most businesses.
 Many fear that by hosting their data elsewhere they’ll lose control.

 Discuss your concerns with your potential provider, the conversation should address your concerns and how stakeholders involved can share control while still maintaining strong oversight.
-By distributing control or management of your cloud it allows your IT team to focus on tasks that further the business and promote innovation.
+Distributing control or management of your cloud it allows your IT team to focus on tasks that further the business and promote innovation.
 You and your provider can design a plan that addresses these concerns and allows you to maintain the level of control you require.

 Luckily, if you choose the right service provider, you’ll be able to overcome all of the above challenges.

 If you're thinking about switching to a cloud service provider, consider Cloud Carib.
-Headquartered in Nassau, the Bahamas, with locations across the Caribbean and Latin America, Cloud Carib is a cutting-edge, cloud service provider that offers private and hybrid cloud solutions.
+Headquartered in Nassau, The Bahamas, with locations across the Caribbean and Latin America, Cloud Carib is a cutting-edge, cloud service provider that offers private and hybrid cloud solutions.
 If you're looking for tailored cloud solutions from a reliable provider, contact us to speak to a cloud specialist.